maxkapur/maxkapur.github.io/_posts/2050-12-29-interesting-submodular.markdown

 katex:      True
 ---

-In this post, I will show that functions of the form
+In this post, we will show that functions of the form

 $$
 f(X) = 1 -